 Just like the other headsets in the LG Tone line, the LG Tone Flex XL7 operates via Bluetooth 5.0 firmware with a 10-meter wireless range.
 Similarly, you’re limited to AAC for high-quality wireless streaming.
 This is to the benefit of iPhone users; however, AAC’s performance on Android devices is volatile.
 It seems a shortsighted mistake to forgo aptX support with a headset equipped with Meridian Audio technology and 32-bit upscaling capabilities.

-Multiconnect functionality is included.
-You can connect to two devices simultaneously and alternate between the two by pausing playback on one and playing content on the other.
+Bluetooth multipoint functionality is supported: you can connect to two devices simultaneously and alternate between the two by pausing playback on one and playing content on the other.
 This is great if you’re working from home and want to keep an ear on potential incoming calls while streaming audio or video from your desktop.

 What do the LG Tone Flex XL7 sound like?